httpwg/http-extensions/draft-ietf-httpbis-cookie-alone.md

         non-secure variants.
 Perhaps we should restrict that as well?

-3. In order to ensure that a non-secure site can never cause a `secure` cookie to be evisted, adjust the "remove excess cookies" priority order at the bottom of Section 5.3 to be the following:
+3. In order to ensure that a non-secure site can never cause a `secure` cookie to be evicted, adjust the "remove excess cookies" priority order at the bottom of Section 5.3 to be the following:

     1. Expired cookies.